 Rapoza’s mother told Northeast Kingdom Human Services staff that her son stopped taking his medication again in December 2010.
-Nobody from the organization reached out to Rapoza between then and March when the attack on Kurligoski took place, according to the complaint.
+Nobody from the organization reached out to Rapoza between then and March when the attack on Kuligoski took place, according to the complaint.

 Doctors found Rapoza to be insane at the time of the attack, and criminal charges were dropped.

 Rapoza was placed in state custody and sent back to the Retreat, where he remained until December 2012 when he was improperly transferred without a judge’s order by Department of Mental Health officials to an outpatient mental health facility.